MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMManagementPointComponent.md

 ```

 ## DESCRIPTION
-The **Get-CMManagementPointComponent** cmdlet gets a component of a management point for Microsoft System Center Configuration Manager.
+The **Get-CMManagementPointComponent** cmdlet gets a component of a management point for Configuration Manager.
-A management point is a System Center Configuration Manager site that provides policy and service information to clients and receives configuration data from clients.
+A management point is a Configuration Manager site that provides policy and service information to clients and receives configuration data from clients.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.